 You have a great developer that you communicate well with.
 Why would you add to your costs by hiring a project manager?
 Because time and time again, I’ve seen the biggest long-term cost to clients is something besides the developer’s expensive hourly rates.
 It’s miscommunication, and clients are usually knee-deep into an iteration (and $1,000s of dollars in the hole) before they realize they’re not immune to it.
 Clients tend to think of project managers as a middleman to cut out, but a good project manager is there to save you money on preventable, expensive mistakes.

 Project Managers Do Everything Besides Whip

-Great project managers are like diplomats between two nations that don’t share language or culture.
+Great technical project managers are like diplomats between two nations that don’t share language or culture.
 They deliver immaculately clear wireframes, organize design sprints to put a fully designed prototype on paper that clients like and has evidence of traction before developers write a single line of code, compile technical specifications that developers can read as user stories, and enforce a frequent feedback loop between developers and clients so both sides know exactly what’s going on at each step of the way.

 I like to say that with software development, everything is fine until it’s not, and then it quickly plummets into a total disaster.
 It’s when something isn’t designed or built as you envisioned or it is built as you envisioned but you realize you want something different only afterward, that the value of a great project manager becomes extremely obvious.

 Why Topflight No Longer Offers Free Project Management